Ackery is a name of ancient Norman origin. It arrived in England

 Early Notables of the Ackery family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Ackery Notables in all our PDF Extended History products and printed products wherever possible.
+Henry Sacheverell (ca. 1674-1724), was a political preacher, son of Joshua Sacheverell, rector of...
+Another 177 words (13 lines of text) are included under the topic Early Ackery Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ackery family to Ireland